lealcalejandro/LazyQML/README.md

 - Flexible & Modular: From basic quantum circuits to hybrid quantum-classical models—LazyQML has you covered.

 ## Documentation
-For detailed usage instructions, API reference, and code examples, please refer to the official LazyQML documentation.
+For detailed usage instructions, API reference, and code examples, please refer to the official LazyQML [documentation](https://qhpc-sp-research-lab.github.io/LazyQML/).

 ## Requirements

 - Python >= 3.10

-> [!CAUTION]
+> ❗❗
 > This library is only supported by Linux Systems.
 It doesn't support Windows nor MacOS.
+> Only supports CUDA compatible devices.

 ## Installation
 To install lazyqml, run this command in your terminal: